paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-012-federal-regulation-and-development-of-power.md

 **(d) Termination or modification of order; notice, hearing and findings of Commission; contents of order; inclusion in order of terms and conditions agreed upon by parties**

-(1) Any transmitting utility ordered under subsection (a) or (b) of this section to provide transmission services may apply to the Commission for an order permitting such transmitting utility to cease providing all, or any portion of, such services.
-After public notice, notice to each affected State regulatory authority, each affected Federal power marketing agency, each affected transmitting utility, and each affected electric utility, and after an opportunity for an evidentiary hearing, the Commission shall issue an order terminating or modifying the order issued under subsection (a) or (b) of this section, if the transmitting utility providing such transmission services has demonstrated, and the Commission has found, that—
+(1) Any transmitting utility ordered under subsection (a) or (b) to provide transmission services may apply to the Commission for an order permitting such transmitting utility to cease providing all, or any portion of, such services.
+After public notice, notice to each affected State regulatory authority, each affected Federal power marketing agency, each affected transmitting utility, and each affected electric utility, and after an opportunity for an evidentiary hearing, the Commission shall issue an order terminating or modifying the order issued under subsection (a) or (b), if the transmitting utility providing such transmission services has demonstrated, and the Commission has found, that—

-  (A) due to changed circumstances, the requirements applicable, under this section and [section 824k of this title](./chapter-012-federal-regulation-and-development-of-power.md#section-824k), to the issuance of an order under subsection (a) or (b) of this section are no longer met, or 11 So in original.
+  (A) due to changed circumstances, the requirements applicable, under this section and [section 824k of this title](./chapter-012-federal-regulation-and-development-of-power.md#section-824k), to the issuance of an order under subsection (a) or (b) are no longer met, or 11 So in original.
 The word “or” probably should not appear.

   (B) any transmission capacity of the utility providing transmission services under such order which was, at the time such order was issued, in excess of the capacity necessary to serve its own customers is no longer in excess of the capacity necessary for such purposes, or

   (C) the ordered transmission services require enlargement of transmission capacity and the transmitting utility subject to the order has failed, after making a good faith effort, to obtain the necessary approvals or property rights under applicable Federal, State, and local laws.
   No order shall be issued under this subsection pursuant to a finding under subparagraph (A) unless the Commission finds that such order is in the public interest.

-(2) Any order issued under this subsection terminating or modifying an order issued under subsection (a) or (b) of this section shall—
+(2) Any order issued under this subsection terminating or modifying an order issued under subsection (a) or (b) shall—

   (A) provide for any appropriate compensation, and